ossimlabs/ossim-vagrant/README.md

   config.vm.synced_folder "/Volumes/DataDrive/data", "/data", type: "nfs"

 to a local directory that exists with data.
+That directory will be mounted on all VMs as /data

 Now issue a *vagrant up*.

 The **vagrant up** command will bring up the following VMs **httpd**, **postgres**, **WMTS**, **Stager**, **WMS**, **WFS**, **SuperOverlay**, **Swipe**, **OMAR Web UI** for a total of 9 VMs.

-To bring up the main UI can browse to the following link: http://192.168.2.200/omar-app/omar
+Once the VMs are up and running you can browse to the main Web UI by following  [http://192.168.2.200/omar-app/omar](http://192.168.2.200/omar-app/omar)

-Other useful links:
+All services are running on their own VM and are reachable directly.
+The direct IPs are listed in the vagrant file and are not listed here.
+The httpd VM is a proxy to the web services and are reached by the following base URL.

 * http://192.168.2.200/wms-app/
 * http://192.168.2.200/wfs-app/
 * http://192.168.2.200/stager-app/
 * http://192.168.2.200/superoverlay-app/

+Some of the URLs have *Swagger* API documentation and can be reached by adding the api path to the URL.
+Example: [http://192.168.2.200/stager-app/api](http://192.168.2.200/stager-app/api)

 # Notes